waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent & Tool Notes
 - **world_knowledge_manager_agent:** Agent is currently non-functional. **TOP PRIORITY:** Debug and fix this agent to ensure the World Knowledge Graph is kept up-to-date automatically.
-- **geodude_battle_agent:** Automates battles with wild Geodude.
+- **geodude_battle_agent:** Automates battles with wild Geodude or Sandshrew.
 Switches to NIGHTSHADE and uses ABSORB.
-Logic has been corrected for vertical move selection.
+Logic is now fully corrected for active Pokémon and vertical move selection.
+- **Principle 4: Trust Your Markers.** Avoid re-interacting with NPCs or re-exploring areas already marked as complete or non-essential.

 # Mt.
 Moon Navigation - CORRECTED
 - **Goal:** Find the Super Nerd with the fossils to exit to Route 4.